JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 ### MONITOR AND MAINTAIN MODELS
 Use this space to explain how the deployed model's performance is being monitored over time and how it will be re-trained as necessary to ensure it continues to produce accurate/quality predictions.
 Remember, models age like warm milk.
+#### ML SYSTEM FAILURES
+- Rules of Thumb for Failures:
+    - Software System Failures (Dependency, Deployment, Hardware, or Downtime/Crashing Failures)
+    - ML Specific Failures (Production data differing from training data, Edge cases, Degenerate feedback loops (this is a biggie))
+    - Data Distribution Shifts (Covariate Shift, Label Shift, Concept Drift)
+#### MONITORING AND OBSERVABILITY
+Monitoring refers to the act of tracking, measuring, and logging different metrics that can help determine when something goes wrong.
+Observability (also called instrumentation) refers to setting up the ML system in a way that gives us visibility into the system to help us investigate what went wrong, and is part of monitoring.
+- How are you monitoring the system?
+    - List your Operational Metrics here:
+    - List your ML-Specific Metrics here:  (accuracy-related metrics, predictions, features, and raw inputs)
+- What are you including in your logs?
+- Are you using any Dashboards?
+What are they?
+Where are they?
+- What alerts do you have in place?
+What is your alert policy?
+What are the notification channels?
+What is your description format of your alerts?

 ### SCALE UP AND OPTIMIZE
 [Use this space to explain how the deployed model's scalability is accounted for if/when its usage grows.
 Will infrastructure scale up?
 Will you optimize the model's deployment to handle increased traffic?
 List this here]